pydata/xarray/doc/user-guide/hierarchical-data.rst

 .. _multiple trees:

-We can also use the :py:func:`map_over_subtree` decorator to promote a function which accepts datasets into one which accepts datatrees.
+We can also use the :py:meth:`~xarray.map_over_subtree` decorator to promote a function which accepts datasets into one which accepts datatrees.

 Operating on Multiple Trees